echo2echo/Perl-Web-Images/README.md

 When run, this command will overwrite the existing thumb images named "thumb_*"

-Run the command... as follows to give permission to run
+Run the command... as follows to give permission to run script

+Also see comments in script for other modifications

 $sudo chmod 755 resize_images.pl

-Run the command...
+Run the following command to create thumbnails

 $ ./resize_images.pl